MianAli368/Industry-Mall-Project/README.md

 # Industry-Mall-Project

+# Note
+This is my Company Project.
+I cannot upload it publicaly.
+I can show you my code during the interview.

 # Desciption
 Industry Mall is a Complete Multi Vendor Eccomerce Mobile Application for selling parts of big machines online in international market.